dariemcarlosdev/SecureCleanApiWaf/docs/Deployment/AzureAppService/DEPLOYMENT_GUIDE.md

-﻿# 🚀 SecureCleanApiWaf Deployment Guide
+# ??
+CleanArchitecture.ApiTemplate Deployment Guide

 > *"Deployment is not the end of development; it's the beginning of value delivery."*
-> — DevOps Principles
+> � DevOps Principles

-## 📑 Table of Contents
+## ??
+Table of Contents

 ### **Quick Navigation**
 1. [Overview](#-overview)